-A dehumidifier will help reduce the humidity in the air and proper insulation and vapor barrier will prevent that warm air from coming in contact with the wall.
+A dehumidifier will help reduce the humidity in the air and proper insulation and vapor barrier will prevent that warm air from coming in contact with the cooler foundation wall where it can condense.
 As well, you will want to insulate your cold water pipes.
 On a particularly humid day, we actually had wet lines across our basement floor directly under “sweating” pipes.

 - Keep water away from the foundation.
 Make sure gutters are clear and downspouts discharge several feet away from the foundation.
 Landscaping should slope away from the house.